zeenotheinventor/audio-animator/README.md

 # Audio Animator

-Animates audio using the frequency of the music.
+Animates div using the frequency of the supplied music.